-New research suggests that many women — pregnant or not — aren't really aware of the toxins that they need to avoid if they wish to have children (healthy ones, at least).
+New research suggests that many women aren't really aware of the toxins they should avoid that could pose a danger to baby's health.
 Sure, we know to avoid drinking and cigarettes, but those things are pretty much common sense.
 Obstetricians across the country, however, are realizing that they need to spend more time talking to patients about other toxins that they should steer clear of while pregnant.
-Wonder what they are?
+Wondering what they are?
 Well, here you go:

 1. Air Fresheners

-Many air fresheners contain phthalates, which are plasticizers that have been linked to birth defects in test subjects (the subjects were rodents, but we're still distrusting).
-They also contain artificial fragrances and chemicals that can (potentially) get into your baby's lungs and cause wheezing or asthma after birth.
+Many air fresheners contain phthalates, which are plasticizers that have been linked to birth defects in test subjects (note: the subjects were rodents).
+They also contain artificial fragrances and chemicals that could potentially get into baby's lungs and cause wheezing or asthma after birth.
 These risks are super low, so using them infrequently shouldn't be a problem, but it's just something to keep in mind.

 2. Dish Soap

 Most dish soaps are perfectly harmless, and you shouldn't have a problem using them while pregnant.
 A few, however, contain an antibacterial agent called triclosan, which has been found to disrupt the metabolization of estrogen, which is necessary to help the development of a fetus.
-Check the ingredients list and make sure that you aren't putting your baby at risk, no matter how small it may be.
+Check the ingredients list to minimize the risk.

 3. Plastic Containers